jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Note, it's the extras of the Industrial Age who complain because they've forgotten how fun it is to play the game of civilization.

-Here's my point, nobody knows how or why something clicks.
+Here's my point.
+Nobody knows how or why something clicks.
 However, we do understand when it does; when we can't go back.
 And could you ever drop Netflix and rent DVDs again?
 What about flipping through a phone book or calling a taxi-cab and wondering when it'll arrive?

 Of course not, and that's a good sign you're already a believer in the Internet Age.

 Our civilization has fought many battles to liberate extras.
 The first was the fight against kings and their despotism.
 Then it was the fight against sexism and racism.
 At each stage, more people fought for the levers of power like books, telescopes, guns, and voting.
 Holding these tools let more people become full members of their community; what we now call player gods.

-Liberating people works because, just like in Nature, the more lifeforms play the game, the more upgrades we adapt to solve pressing problems.
+Liberating people works because, just like in Nature, the more lifeforms play the game, the more adaptations we evolve to frontline problems.

 Now, as we upgrade to the Internet Age, we have another "ism" in our way; antagonism.
 Despotism, racial prejudice, and gender oppression will always need to be kept at bay.
-But, Darth Blockbuster's ideology is by far Main Street's biggest problem.
+But, Darth Blockbuster's ideology is by far Main Street's biggest problem today.

 Look at what antagonism has forced upon us during this pandemic.
+Limited medical supplies.
 A fragile supply chain.
-Months long unemployment claims reviews.
-And, an extremely bureaucratic health-care system.
+Getting informed via infotainment.
+Almost zero contact with medical professionals.
+A rush to work or study from home.
+A months long unemployment claim reviews.
+An extremely bureaucratic health-care system.

-Antagonism is why we're camels trying to cope in the Amazon.
+Antagonism is why we're camels trying to cope in the Amazon during this crisis.

 The good news is, we already have Internet Age technology.
 You already love it; it clicks in your mind.
-This book is merely asking you to fight for a philosophy you already believe in.
+This book is merely asking you to increase your cyborgology using a philosophy you already believe in.

 So, let's return to our mission.
 I want you to drop the era of mass-production and Left/Right politics for Techvolution.
 A new philosophy that gives you the right and duty to upgrade our civilization to the Internet Age and the era of mass-collaboration.

 At the end of this book, I'd love it if you'd tell your claims adjuster, "Just to let you know, I'm recording this conversation.
-And I already have a copy of the policy I look forward to collaborating with you."
+And I already have a copy of the policy, and know what section I'm claiming under.
+I look forward to collaborating with you."

 Because that's what player gods say when we control the levers of power.